 Use of cell phones is restricted to the lobby and outdoor areas to minimize disruption to meetings and working staff.

 A security deposit is required.
 Deposits will be returned within a reasonable time following your event, provided no equipment or facility damage was incurred.
-Deposits may be submitted and kept on file for frequent requesters.

 Fees for Event Admission

 Organizations using The Center for Healthy Communities may only charge an admission or meeting fee to cover such direct meeting costs as materials, speaker fees or catering.